-a) In assessing applications to take living (green) sandalwood, DBCA will apply Sandalwood Licensing Guidelines with specific criteria for locations subject to agricultural sheep or goat enterprises.
+a) In assessing applications to take living (green) sandalwood, DBCA will apply sandalwood licensing guidelines with specific criteria for locations subject to agricultural sheep or goat enterprises.

-Strategy 5: Provide effective compliance and enforcement to combat sandalwood trafficking across the supply chain from the point of origin.
+Strategy 5: Provide effective compliance and enforcement

-Sandalwood trafficking (unlawful take, illegal harvesting, theft, poaching, smuggling) betrays ecologically sustainable use and is a direct threat to the species.
+Sandalwood trafficking (unlawful take, illegal harvesting, theft, poaching, smuggling) undermines ecologically sustainable use and is a direct threat to the species.
 Trafficking has been a particularly significant issue since the early 2000s due to:

-- sandalwood's attractive and increasing value; - perceived low probability of being caught due to the remoteness of the sandalwood distribution; - some use of sandalwood plantations to launder unlawfully-taken wild sandalwood; and - previously inadequate deterrent penalties of the repealed Sandalwood Act.
+- sandalwood's attractive and increasing value - perceived low probability of being caught due to the remoteness of the sandalwood distribution - some use of sandalwood plantations to launder unlawfully-taken wild sandalwood - previously inadequate deterrent penalties of the repealed Sandalwood Act.

 The BC Act provides contemporary legislation to better protect the species and support its ecologically sustainable use.
-Maximum penalties for the unlawful take, supply, dealing in, processing and export of sandalwood are \$200,000 for an individual person, and \$1 million for a business or corporation.
+Maximum penalties for the unlawful take, supply, dealing in, processing and export of sandalwood are \$200,000 for an individual person, and \$1 million for a corporation.
 In addition, a court may order an offender to pay an additional penalty amount of \$20,000 per tonne (or part of a tonne) of sandalwood involved in the offence.